muratcatwit/My-Resume/README.md

-This is my portfolio on my hard work in school over the years.
+This is my portfolio on my hard work in Wentworth over the years.